SmingHub/Sming/Sming/building.rst

 ---------

-The purpose of a Component is to encapsulate related elements for selective inclusion in a project, for easy sharing and re-use:
+The purpose of a Component is to encapsulate related elements for selective inclusion in a project, for easy sharing and reuse:

 -  **Shared Library** with associated header files
 -  **App Code** Source files to be compiled directly into the user’s